PrEP

 PrEP is a daily medication that is highly effective at reducing the risk of HIV.
 It is a combination of two medicines that have been found to block the virus from attaching itself to the system, called tenofovir and emtricitabine.
 When taken daily, PrEP can reduce the risk of becoming infected with HIV through unprotected sex by up to 99%.

 It works by stopping HIV from forming replication-competent virus cells.
 When an HIV particle enters the body, it is immediately blocked from forming these cells, which is where the infection begins.
-As a result, PrEP can be extremely efficacious in preventing HIV infection, which can decrease transmission rates.
+As a result, PrEP can be extremely efficacious in lowering the risk of HIV infection, which can decrease transmission rates.

 Do Tops Need PrEP?

-While PrEP is highly effective in preventing HIV, studies have not specifically been conducted on tops and whether they need PrEP.
+While PrEP is highly effective in reducing the spread of HIV, studies have not specifically been conducted on tops and whether they need PrEP.
 Generally, it is recommended that tops take PrEP to reduce the risk of HIV transmission, as both partners can carry and pass on the virus - even during insertive sex.

 Ultimately, the decision to take PrEP is up to the individual and should be done in consultation with a healthcare practitioner.
 PrEP can be a life-saving medication for some and should be considered for anyone who engages in behaviors' that might put them at risk for HIV.